metetrkn/calculator-console/README.md

- !!!PYTHON CONSOLE CALCULATOR!!!
+# PYTHON CONSOLE CALCULATOR

-# DESCRIPTION
+## DESCRIPTION

  This project is python3 based console calculator Although project created simply on eval func, program safety ensured with input control system Last result saved on screen, if user wishes, can continue calculate regarding last result

-# HOW to USE
+## HOW to USE

  Ensure terminal/console is on the same directory where file located and run next command

  for Linux users;
  $ python3 calculator-console.py

  for Windows users;
  C:\> python calculator-console.py

-# CREDITS
+## CREDITS

  mete turkan
  linkedIn  : mete turkan
  Inst      : m_trkn46